-All interest paid on qualified residential mortgages that do not exceed \$1 million (including points paid to obtain a mortgage), most home equity loans up to \$100,000, and business debt is deductible.
+All interest paid on qualified residential mortgages that do not exceed \$750,000 (including points paid to obtain a mortgage), interest on home equity loans as long as they are used to buy, build or substantially improve the taxpayer's home that secures the loan, and business debt is deductible based on a formula under the Tax Cuts and Jobs Act of 2017.
 With certain limitations, you may also deduct interest on loans used for investment purposes.
 Interest expenses related to certain passive activities (trade or business activities in which you do not materially participate) may be deductible, as well.
 You are allowed to deduct these interest expenses as long as they are paid during the tax year on a valid debt.
 Remember, you cannot deduct interest paid on credit cards or loans for consumer items, such as appliances and cars, nor can you deduct interest paid on a loan used to purchase tax-exempt securities.